What does “c.h.” stand for?

 Consequently, everyone qualifies for personal training but only those with a medical problem qualify for physical therapy.
 If you’re not sure if you qualify for physical therapy, please ask us a question directly.

-We’d like to start putting together a custom plan for you.
-Just call us, or send us an email with your physical therapy requirements, and we’ll get started today!
+We’d like to customize a plan for you.
+Call or email us with your physical therapy needs to get started!

 Call c.h.
 Physical Therapy at